CodeKommissar/The-WebDev-Blog/content/the_command_line/first_steps.md

 	Public
 	The_WebDev_Blog

-You can see that the "First_Directory" directory has been successfully created.
+You can see (between the Downloads folder and the hello.py file) that the "First_Directory" directory has been successfully created.

 ###  7) Walking into new Rooms